nirgeier/GitHub-Labs/Labs/00-Setup/02-Setup-GitHub.md

 # Setup GitHub

-!!! note "About this Guide"
+!!! abstract "About this Guide"
     This guide will walk you through setting up your GitHub account and configuring it for the first time.

-### 1. Create GitHub Account
+## 1. Create GitHub Account

 1. Go to [https://github.com/](https://github.com/){target="_blank"}.
 2. Click **Sign up** in the top-right corner.